 The Millionacres bottom line

 A famous quote made popular by the internet states that 90% of millionaires have been created in real estate.
-While this statistic has yet to be verified, it's well known that most high-net worth individuals attribute at least a portion of their investment portfolio to real estate.
-Investing in real estate can have tremendous value and can be a great way to diversify a portfolio.
+While this statistic has yet to be verified, it's well known that most high-net-worth individuals attribute at least a portion of their investment portfolio to real estate.
+Investing in real estate can have tremendous value and be a great way to diversify a portfolio.